howya/browser-use-scrape/readme.md

 # CSV Processing and Invoice Scraping Script

-This script reads a source CSV file containing website details and credentials and uses [browser-use](https://github.com/browser-use/browser-use) to following instructions as defined in the source file.
+This script reads a source CSV file containing website details and credentials and uses [browser-use](https://github.com/browser-use/browser-use) to follow instructions as defined in the source file.

 ## IMPORTANT

 * browser-use is early release, still buggy with known issues
-* It is quite slow, they are currently working on cacheing mechanisms to improve performance
+* It is quite slow, they are currently working on caching mechanisms to improve performance
 * Although the username / password are never sent to the LLM, if they appear on the website / login screen in clear text they will be sent.
 This also applies to any other information visible on the screen.
 Use a reputable LLM that does not train on your prompts, or host your own LLM
-* There is a known issue when using obfusicated username / password that stops the controller from extracting formatted output, as such it is not currently possible to extract website data AND use obfusication in this release
+* There is a known issue when using obfuscated username / password that stops the controller from extracting formatted output, as such it is not currently possible to extract website data AND use obfuscation in this release
 * The current release is ignoring browser window size directives, so the browser will occupy full screen
 * Don't attempt to use the device when browser-use is running, this will cause the window to lose focus and it doesn't behave very well.
 Just leave it to finish.